 Inmate Information and Analysis Section

 The purpose of this report is to compare the estimated prison admission and population numbers from the Criminal Justice Estimating Conference (CJEC) to the actual prison admission and population numbers.
 Types of admissions and offenders admitted under special sentencing provisions are also described.
-The CJEC estimations for the period January 2015 – December 2015 are from the conference held on February 27, 2015 (EDR).
+The CJEC estimations for the period January-December are from the conference held on December 17, 2015 (EDR).

 The Criminal Justice Estimating Conference (CJEC) admissions estimate for May 2016 underestimated the actual number of inmates admitted by 71 inmates.
 The percent difference between the CJEC estimated admissions and actual admissions was 2.83%.